What is Depression?

 So, you want to know, what is depression?
-If you have found this blog you have probably been looking for new answers, but keep finding the same information.
-That is because every medical and mental health website out there has an explanation of what depression is, and they are all the same.
-Like all the others, they give the list of symptoms that will qualify you for a diagnosis of depression according the big book of diagnoses that professionals use called the DSM.
+Since you have found this blog, you have probably been looking for new answers.
+But unfortunately, you keep finding the same information.
+That is because every medical and mental health website out there is just quoting the list of symptoms that qualify you for a diagnosis of depression.
+And that list comes from the book that professionals use called, the DSM.

 If you know a little about how fireworks, you know that without oxygen a fire will not burn.
 Your metabolic processes are a fire, and without sufficient oxygen, that fire will not burn at an optimal level.
 If this happens over a long enough period of time, or severely enough all at once, you will become depressed.
 Of course, the thoughts in your mind play a role in your becoming and staying depressed as well.
 However, they are not necessarily conscious to you, which is why the onset of depression is often such a mystery.